adnanhaq30/blog/_posts/LARKSUITE.md

 # Introduction

-Almost a year back in March 2020 shuffling my private invites stock inorder to crash into a programme worthy of our time and excitement.
-In a while i stumbled upon a programme by name of **Lark Technologies**.
+{{WE ARE OFTEN OUT OF PENTESTING WORK}} Almost a year back in March 2020 shuffling our private invites stock inorder to crash into a programme worthy of our time and excitement.
+In a while we stumbled upon a programme by name of **Lark Technologies**.
 Larksuite is basically a _collaborrative platform_ where users can collaborate on various tasks.
 This *product comprised of various interconnected services and functionalities* and hence the name _suite_.
 The stats on the bugbounty page spoke that they were *responsive and were unselfish* with their bounties.
-All this was interesting and solidified the notion of choosing *larksuite* as our next target to hack on.
+All this was interesting and solidified the notion of choosing *larksuite* as our next target for some time to hack on.
 Choosing a *programme/target only on above apparaent things* can't be an intelligent step one should take.
-So, i started exploring the *target* and i found enough reasons to deem it as our next target.
+So, we started exploring the *target* and we found enough reasons to deem it as our next target.

-Some principal reasons which we consider necesary and looked in for  the above case are as:
+{{As snapsec we like indepth assesments and its compulsory for applicate to be complex in terms of its app logic and needs huge to be in terms of the size , in this here are the few reasons we prefered to stay on lark for almost a month}}

 - __Higher application size__: This in simple terms means a **larger attack surface**, _more depth_ and *less burnouts*.
 With respect to above *programme* it provided various services like _messenger, meetings, calendars, email services, docs and cloud storage_ .